Person | Male Born 1924 Died 30/8/1945

 Commemorated on a memorial as having died in WW2.

-Aircraftman 1st Class Ralph Edwin Booth was born in 1924.the youngest of the six children of Harry Alfred Booth (1877-1965) and Lizzie Cornelia Booth née Langford (1884-1977).
-His birth was registered in the 2nd quarter of 1924 in the Paddington registration district and his father was a chef.
+Ralph Edwin Booth was born in 1924, the youngest of the six children of Harry Alfred Booth (1877-1965) and Lizzie Cornelia Booth née Langford (1884-1977).
+His birth was registered in the 2nd quarter of 1924 in the Paddington Registration District, London and his father was a chef.

-He lived in Kilburn High Road, London, NW6 and was drowned, aged 21 years, on 30 August 1945 when his canoe was in collision with the pleasure steamer 'Princess Emily' in the River Thames near Richmond, Surrey.
-According to local newspapers of the time, his girlfriend, Evelyn Spring, aged 21 years of Winchester Avenue, Hounslow, was rescued by a William Bourley, aged 24 years of Northfield Way, East Ham, who dived from another canoe.
+He lived in Kilburn High Road, London, NW6 and according to the RAF Commands website he was attached to No.3 Pilot Advanced Flying Unit when he was drowned, aged 21 years, on 30 August 1945.
+He had been in a canoe when it was in a collision with the pleasure steamer 'Princess Emily' in the River Thames near Richmond, Surrey (now Greater London).
+According to local newspapers of the time, his girlfriend, Evelyn Spring, aged 21 years of Winchester Avenue, Hounslow, was rescued by a William Bourley, aged 24 years of Northfield Way, East Ham, who dived into the river from another canoe.

 Credit for this entry to: Andrew Behan.